-Below are 20 simple, quick, effective ways to check on your students and get some real information to plan instruction.
+Below are twenty simple, quick, and effective ways to check on your students and get some real information to plan instruction.

 As a bonus, kids get in on their own learning and goal setting!